Driving India’s Leadership in Quantum Sensing & Metrology

 At QMET, we are building state-of-the-art fabrication and testing facilities, developing quantum-grade components, and establishing advanced materials growth centers to accelerate breakthroughs in quantum technologies.

-Our magnetometers are built on fundamental research and designed to advance industries such as defense, semiconductors, and biomedical diagnostics.
+Our magnetometers are built on fundamental research and designed to advance industries such as defence, semiconductors, and biomedical diagnostics.
 Operating at room temperature, these compact, portable sensors offer exceptional spatial resolution.
 Prof. Saikat Ghosh who leads our magnetometry research, is driving innovations that enhance the sensitivity of our sensors and expand their potential applications.
 These systems are aimed at transforming real-world applications, offering unprecedented precision for sectors that require high-level sensing.

 Qmet’s quantum microscopes are designed for both room-temperature and cryogenic environments, providing groundbreaking imaging capabilities.
 These systems will continue to evolve, enhancing early-stage disease detection and semiconductor diagnostics.
 Led by Prof. Kasturi Saha, our microscopy efforts are focused on pushing the boundaries of visibility and enabling more accurate imaging in a variety of fields.
 The microscopes are set to advance the limits of visibility, unlocking insights that were once beyond reach.